mrfr0g/prototype4node/readme.md

 Tasks
 -----

-* Convert existing library to better manage scope, and bring more in line with CommonJS practices.
+* <strike>Convert existing library to better manage scope, and bring more in line with CommonJS practices.</strike>
-* Investigate ways to improve performance
+* Investigate ways to improve performance (<em>still want to find more ways to improve performance, but reducing the number of files has had its benefits</em>)
-* Create unit tests with the goal of each test passing in both the browser and nodejs.
-Test coverage should match major features, using examples pulled from the API when possible.
+* <strike>Create unit tests with the goal of each test passing in both the browser and nodejs.
+Test coverage should match major features, using examples pulled from the API when possible.</strike>
 * Create npm package
 * ???